JCMexplains/writing-for-success-2023/textbook.md

 4. Use primary and secondary research to support ideas.
 5. Identify the purposes for which writers use each type of research.

-At last, you are ready to begin writing the rough draft of your research paper.
-Putting your thinking and research into words is exciting.
-It can also be challenging.
-In this section, you will learn strategies for handling the more challenging aspects of writing a research paper, such as integrating material from your sources, citing information correctly, and avoiding any misuse of your sources.
+Now you are ready to begin the rough draft of your research paper.
+Putting your work into words is exciting, but it can also be challenging.

+In this section, you will learn to handle the challenges of a research paper, especially integrating your sources, citing correctly, and avoiding misuse of sources.

 ### The Structure of a Research Paper

+Most research papers have a three-part structure:

-Research papers generally follow the same basic structure: an introduction that presents the writer's thesis, a body section that develops the thesis with supporting points and evidence, and a conclusion that revisits the thesis and provides additional insights or suggestions for further research.
+- an *introduction* that presents the thesis
+- a *body* that develops the thesis with supporting points and evidence
+- a *conclusion* that revisits the thesis and gives more insight or suggests what to investigate next

-Your writing voice will come across most strongly in your introduction and conclusion, as you work to attract your readers' interest and establish your thesis.
+Your voice will come across most strongly in your introduction and conclusion, as you work to attract your readers' interest.
 These sections usually do not cite sources at length.
 They focus on the big picture, not specific details.

+In
-In contrast, the body of your paper will cite sources extensively.
-As you present your ideas, you will support your points with details from your research.
+contrast, your body will cite sources a lot.
+Here is where you must support your ideas with details from your research.

 ### Writing Your Introduction

-There are several approaches to writing an introduction, each of which fulfills the same goals.
-The introduction should get readers' attention, provide background information, and present the writer's thesis.
-Many writers like to begin with one of the following catchy openers:
+There many ways to write an introduction, but they all share the same goals:
+The introduction should get readers' attention, give background, and present the writer's thesis.

+Many writers like to begin with one of these openers:

 - A surprising fact
 - A thought-provoking question
 - An attention-getting quote